 Preparing for Your Well Woman Exam

 In preparation for the exam, you will be asked to undress in the examination room.
-We have made every effort to ensure the privacy of this room for your comfort.
 You will be given a gown to wear and a drape to cover your lap.
 You may prefer to keep your top/shirt on during the exam, but you will be asked to unhook your bra to facilitate the breast examination.

 Preparing for Your Pap Test

 Two days before your Pap test:

 - Do not have sexual intercourse or use tampons, creams, lubricants or douches.

 - Please schedule your exam for a time when you are not having your menstrual cycle.